koitsu/tcecosystem-guide/content/thorchain/queues.md

 completed, the transaction is no longer THORChain's responsibility.

 These transactions have an **AGE** field.
-This field represents how long a transaction has been assigned to an As vault, but not yet signed or having its outbound transaction (on the destination blockchain) completed successfully.
+This field represents how long a transaction has been assigned to an Asgard vault, but not yet signed or having its outbound transaction accepted (on the destination blockchain).
 If neither of the latter scenarios have not completed within 30 minutes (or more precisely, 300 blocks ([SigningTransactionPeriod][3])), the transaction will be reassigned to a different Asgard vault and **AGE** reset to 0 minutes.

 In normal cases, this queue is processed quickly.
 However, there are some scenarios where the queue can become large.
 In these situations, it's common